Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     ![The Contoso Financial login webpage displays.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image58.png)

-## Exercise 3: Setup API tier in Azure app service
+## Exercise 3: Setup API tier in Azure App Service

 In the migration of IaaS to PaaS, the API Tier of Contoso Financial's application needs to be migrated to run in an Azure App Service Web App without requiring any code changes to the application.